Cryptographic Specifications of CryptPeer

 - Non-export of K_pair and segments

-- no API call allows retrieving
+- no API call allows retrieval of

-K_pairor a raw segment.
+K_pairor a raw usable segment.

-- no API call allows retrieving
+- no API call allows retrieval of

 - Ephemeral recomposition

-K_pair(if recomposed) andK_segonly reside in volatile memory;- active erasure after use.
+K_pair, if recomposed, andK_segreside only in volatile memory;- active erasure after use.

 - Segmentation policy